 Research Data Management

-Are you looking for funding sources for your research?
-Explore the Grants and Funding Subject Guide.
-It explains how to use the Pivot and GrantForward funding discovery tools, provides links to additional resources, and resources to help you write the perfect proposal.
-Additional information on Pivot and GrantForward can be found on the Health Sciences Library Guide Funding Discovery Resources.
+- Funding discovery: The Grants and Funding Subject Guide explains how to use the Pivot and GrantForward funding discovery tools licensed by the Vice President for Research, provides links to additional resources, and resources to help you write the perfect proposal.

 - Workshop materials: You can find materials from past data management workshops at our Past Workshop Materials page.

 - Our StatLab, where you can get expert guidance on data wrangling and processing, data visualization and analysis, statistical modeling and computational methods.

 - Our data discovery services, for support finding and understanding existing data sources.

 - Libra Data, UVA’s instance of Dataverse, where you can deposit and discover UVA datasets and other scholarly data.
 To learn more, contact firstname.lastname@example.org.

 - Subscribe to our monthly Research Data Services Newsletter to learn about new resources.